CopernicaMarketingSoftware/Documentation/Mailerq/4.0/cluster.md

 Each MailerQ server in the cluster communicates its configuration to the other instances.
-This allows the management consoles to link to each other, but more importantly, if the setup for one instance is being changed via the management console, all other instances automatically reset their cache and reload the configuration from the database too.
+This allows the management consoles to link to each other, and more importantly, to trigger the other instance to reload cached data when settings change.

-Another advantages of setting up a cluster is that messages unable to be processed by one MailerQ instance are automatically handed over to another.
+Another advantage of setting up a cluster is that messages that can not be processed by one MailerQ instance are automatically handed over to another.
-If one of the MailerQ instances consumes a message from its outbox, but sees that this message can only be sent from a MailerQ instance running on a different server (because only that other server is configured with the appropriate IP address), it will automatically forward the message to the outbox queue of the appropriate MailerQ instance.
+If one of the MailerQ instances consumes a message from the outbox, but sees that this message can only be sent from a MailerQ instance running on a different server (because only that other server is configured with the appropriate IP address), it will automatically forward the message to the outbox queue of that MailerQ instance.

 ## Config file options

-There are two config file settings relevant for setting up a cluster: the "cluster-address" setting and the "cluster-exchange" setting.
+There are two config file settings relevant for setting up a cluster: the "cluster-address" and the "cluster-exchange" setting.

 ```
 cluster-address:        amqp://login:passwd@host/vhost